 - LinkedIn interactions: likes, comments, shares on relevant topics

 Intent data works like a behavioral radar.
-Rather than waiting for a prospect to raise their hand (demo request, contact form), you detect their interest before they reach out.
-A company consuming massive amounts of content on prospecting automation over 3 weeks is probably in evaluation mode — even if they’ve never visited your site.
+Rather than waiting for a prospect to raise their hand (demo request, contact form), you detect interest before they reach out.
+A company consuming large amounts of content on prospecting automation over three weeks is probably in evaluation mode, even if they’ve never visited your site.

 The three sources of intent data

-First-party data — Data collected directly through your own channels: website visits, email opens, campaign clicks, content downloads.
-Maximum reliability, guaranteed GDPR compliance, but limited to your own ecosystem.
+First-party data.
+Collected directly through your own channels: website visits, email opens, campaign clicks, content downloads.
+Maximum reliability, guaranteed GDPR compliance, but limited to your own properties.

-Second-party data — First-party data from a partner willing to share.
+Second-party data.
+First-party data from a partner willing to share.
 LinkedIn Sales Navigator is the most common B2B example: who visits your company page, who interacts with your posts, which decision-makers change roles.
-Review platforms like G2, TrustRadius, and Capterra also offer valuable second-party signals (who views your listing, who compares your solution).
+Review platforms like G2, TrustRadius, and Capterra also produce useful second-party signals (who views your listing, who compares your solution).

-Third-party data — Data from specialized aggregators that collect behaviors across a vast partner network.
-Bombora, the market leader, analyzes activity across 5,000+ B2B sites to detect behavioral “surges.”
-When a company consumes significantly more content on a given topic compared to its usual baseline, Bombora triggers a strong intent signal.
+Third-party data.
+Data from specialized aggregators that collect behaviors across a large partner network.
+Bombora analyzes activity across 5,000+ B2B sites to detect behavioral “surges.”
+When a company consumes significantly more content on a given topic compared to its usual baseline, that triggers a strong intent signal.

 Intent signals vs intent data: what’s the difference?

-These terms are often confused, but they describe fundamentally different approaches that complement each other.
+These terms get conflated, but they describe fundamentally different approaches that happen to complement each other.

 | Intent signals | Intent data | |